 Complicating matters even further is that the colonists have a stubborn leader.
 Since there is a high level of radiation on the planet, Picard is forced to send Commander Data (Brent Spiner) to convince the colonists to leave the planet and negotiate their withdrawal.
 (The colonists adapted to the radiation over the years.)
 Their leader refuses to discuss leaving the planet, thinking more about his own pride and what they have accomplished.
 He also does not respect Data and his opinions since he is an android.

 This is a terrific character-building episode for Data.
 We get to see him deal with his android limitations and have to be innovative in dealing with the other humans.
 It doesn’t seem like he is out of character since it seems to be logical thought processes at work rather than emotion.
 Brent Spiner gives a tremendous performance as Data.
 He convinced me that Data was still an android and yet evolving in his thoughts and processes almost as if human.
 His Pinocchio-like quest throughout the series is given a tremendous boost here with this performance in this episode.

 The second story has Picard – who up until this time has been portrayed as a great negotiator – struggling to prevent the Sheliak from destroying the colony before they can manage to evacuate all of the colonists.
 Since the Sheliak regard humans with the same regard we have for cockroaches, they would think nothing of wiping out the entire colony of humans from space and settling their own people there.

-Patrick Stewart gives a terrific performance as well as he runs the gamut of emotions and frustration trying to protect the colonists from the arriving Sheliak vessel.
+Patrick Stewart gives a terrific performance as well and he runs the gamut of emotions and frustration trying to protect the colonists from the arriving Sheliak vessel.
 The treaty is so precise and the Sheliak seem to have it just about memorized.
 They are taking it “by the book” with no room for negotiation.
 It is terribly frustrating for Picard.
 However, his smugness and self-satisfaction when he finally finds a solution is also appropriate.
 Stewart makes all these facets of Picard’s character believable here.